 Short sales risk: If the price of securities sold short increases, the Fund would be required to pay more to replace the borrowed securities than the Fund received on the sale of the securities.
 Because there is theoretically no limit to the amount of the increase in price of the borrowed securities, the Fund's risk of loss on a short sale is potentially unlimited.

-Mortgage risk: Mortgage derivatives in the Fund's portfolio may have especially volatile prices because the embedded leverage can magnify the impact of the extension or contraction event on the underlying cash flow.
-There may be a greater risk that the Fund could lose money due to prepayment and extension risks because the Fund invests heavily at times in mortgage-related securities.
+Mortgage- and asset-backed securities risk: Mortgage and other asset-backed derivatives in the Fund's portfolio may have especially volatile prices because the embedded leverage can magnify the impact of the extension or contraction event on the underlying cash flow.
+Mortgage-related securities are also subject to prepayment and extension risks.

 High-yield risk: There is a greater risk that the Fund will lose money because it invests in high-yield bonds.
 These securities are considered speculative because they have a higher risk of issuer default, are subject to greater price volatility and may be illiquid.